falcosecurity/falco-website/content/en/docs/grpc/grpc-config.md

 ```

 As you can see, binding to a network address requires you to generate and specify a set of TLS certificates
-as show in the next section.
+as shown in the next section.

 Alternatively, if you want something simpler, you can tell Falco to bind the gRPC server to a local unix socket,
 this does not require you to generate certificates for mTLS but also comes without any authentication mechanism.